 This is a great way to prevent over eating.
 Fill up on lean cuts of meat and vegetables and then go back for the higher calorie food options after.

 Protein is the most satiating macronutrient so it will keep you full for longest.
-Vegetables are very low in calories and high in volume so you will feel a lot fuller by eating lots of veg.
+Vegetables are very low in calories and high in volume so you will trick your body into feeling full.

 Go back for the mashed potato and roast potato etc after but just be aware of portion control as these are much higher in calories than vegetables/lean cuts of meat.

-Intermittent fasting or time restricted eating reduces the eating window you have in the day which can help with reducing your overall calories consumed.
+Intermittent fasting reduces the eating window you have in the day which can help with reducing your overall calories consumed.

-Intermittent fasting/ TRE works great for some people but others may not like it so do what’s best for you.
+Intermittent fasting works great for some people but others may not like it so do what’s best for you.

 12.)
 Have no regrets.